Multiple people killed by Iowa tornado as powerful storms slam Midwest

 CBS News obtained dramatic video captured by a tornado chaser in Adams County, Iowa, which showed a home being destroyed by a tornado, with debris swirling.

-As of late Tuesday night, more than 34,000 homes and businesses in Iowa were without power, according to utility tracker PowerOutage.us, along with more than 142,000 in Wisconsin and 24,000 in Illinois.
+As of Wednesday morning, more than 16,000 homes and businesses in Iowa were without power, according to utility tracker PowerOutage.us, which had recorded around twice as many outages in the state late on Tuesday night.
+The tracker's most recent numbers also showed close to 72,000 customers without power in Texas, around 59,000 without power in Wisconsin and around 19,000 without power in Illinois.

 "There's a pretty significant roof damage to several houses that I know will need whole new roofs," she said.
 "And I can see from my house it kind of went in a straight line down the road."